vkiz/rest-voting/README.md

-# rest-voting
+# Restaurant voting
-The app to voting for restaurant where to have lunch
+**Web application to voting for a restaurant where to have lunch**